digitalspellcraft/cauldron/about.md

 My Vision: Wellness and Protection

 Combining IT support expertise with a strong focus on health and safety, I integrate essential knowledge to promote both internal wellness and personal security.
-As a Gardyn Ambassador, I advocate for the benefits of homegrown produce, while my role as a Damsel in Defense Safety Educator provides you with crucial safety tools and knowledge.
+I advocate for the benefits of homegrown produce, while providing you with crucial safety tools and knowledge.

 Empower Your Well-being